AdaCore/gnatcoverage/doc/gnatcov/integrated_instr.rst

 Specifying instrumentation switches
 ===================================

-The user specifies the switches through the ``gnatcov setup-integration`` command, which accepts any option accepted by ``gnatcov instrument``, except the ones using project mechanisms to filter out units of interest: ``--units`` and ``--projects``.
+The user specifies the switches through the |gcvsti| command, which accepts any option accepted by |gcvins|, except the ones using project mechanisms to filter out units of interest: ``--units`` and ``--projects``.
 Refer to :ref:`src_traces` for more information regarding the source instrumentation specific switches.

 As there is no project acting as a units of interest provider, the user must explicitly pass files of interest through the ``--files`` switch, which expects